earthlab/earthlab.github.io/_posts/courses/intermediate-eds-textbook/06-hierchical-data-formats/03-netcdf/2020-10-16-netcdf-02-intro-to-netcdf-climate-data.md

 ### Convert Climate Time Series Data to a Pandas DataFrame & Export to a .csv File
-You can quickly convert your data to a `DataFrame` and export to a `.csv` file using `to_dataframe()` and `to_csv()`.
+You can convert your data to a `DataFrame` and export to a `.csv` file using `to_dataframe()` and `to_csv()`.

 {:.input}